 After the month-long course at ACLAS you will start your semester at the Universidad San Francisco de Quito (USFQ) where you will earn the remaining credits.
 USFQ is one of the only liberal arts universities in South America.
 All classes are taught in Spanish.
 Recommended majors include Spanish, Latin American Studies, History, Politics, Rhetoric, Psychology, and Computer Science.
 USFQ is not limited to these majors.
 Explore the available courses on USFQ's website.
-To find courses go to the Class Schedule at USFQ website and click on Primer Semestre, then use the pull down menu under Departamentos.
-A list of all undergraduate programs is found under Pregrados on the USFQ website.
+To find courses, go to the Class Schedule at USFQ website.
+See the tips below under Predeparture Resources for how to search the schedule.

 The language prerequisite for this program is Spanish 232 or equivalent - students must take a Spanish course the semester prior to studying abroad.
 Students who do not meet the prerequisite can apply to attend the Ecuador Post-Session where they would advance to the 232 level before the beginning of the semester program.
 See the Ecuador Summer Program page on the OIE website for more information about the Ecuador Summer Session.

 All students will complete a service learning experience arranged and supervised by ACLAS.
 Students will discuss their interests with ACLAS staff before being placed in a service learning site.
 Students may work with children, the elderly, environmental non-profits, social service organizations and others.
 Students will earn 1.0 Willamette credit upon completing their service learning component.